Myrrha: Ovid's version

 According to Ovid, Myrrha was the daughter of King Cinyras and Queen Cenchreis of Cyprus.
 Ovid says that Cupid was not to blame for Myrrha's incestuous love for her father, Cinyras; he comments that hating one's father is a crime, but that Myrrha's love was a greater crime, and blames it instead on the Furies.

 Over several verses, Ovid depicts the psychic struggle Myrrha faces between her sexual desire for her father and the social shame she would face for acting on it.
-Sleepless, and losing all hope, she attempts suicide; but is discovered by her nurse, in whom she confides.
+Sleepless, and losing all hope, she attempts suicide; however, she is discovered by her nurse, in whom she confides.
 The nurse tries to make Myrrha suppress the infatuation, but later agrees to help Myrrha into her father's bed if she promises that she will not try to kill herself again.

-During the Ceres' festival, the worshipping women (including Cenchreis, Myrrha's mother) were not to be touched by men for nine nights; the nurse tells Cinyras of a girl deeply in love with him, giving a false name.
-The affair lasts several nights in complete darkness to conceal Myrrha's identity, until Cinyras wanted to know the identity of his paramour.
+During Cerealia the worshipping women, including Queen Cenchreis, Myrrha's mother, were not to be touched by men for nine nights.
+Myrrha's nurse told King Cinyras of a girl deeply in love with him, giving a false name.
+The affair lasted several nights in complete darkness to conceal Myrrha's identity, until Cinyras wanted to know the identity of his paramour.
 Upon bringing in a lamp, and seeing his daughter, the king attempted to kill her on the spot, but Myrrha escaped.

 Thereafter Myrrha walked in exile for nine months, past the palms of Arabia and the fields of Panchaea, until she reached Sabaea.
-Afraid of death and tired of life, and pregnant as well, she begged the gods for a solution, and was transformed into the myrrh tree, with the sap thereof representing her tears.
+Pregnant, weary of life but afraid of death, begging the gods for a solution, she was transformed into the myrrh tree, with the sap thereof representing her tears.
 Later, Lucina freed the newborn Adonis from the tree.